mbloms/academy-git-101-backwards/excercises/undoing.md

  1 file changed, 4 insertions(+)
 ```

-And if you check the diff of the commit you can see both changes in it:
+If you check the diff of the commit you can see both changes in it:

 ```bash
 $ git show